 - a short-form ‘zine using archive materials and original commissioned writing

 - a podcast series featuring excerpts from the interviews

 - a new book on the history of Live Art in Scotland (under contract for publication sometime in 2025)

-The final six months of the project will also see a series of forums and other public conversations for practitioners, funders, researchers and other interested folk to engage with the project’s findings, and explore ways to better support and develop the Live Art sector in future.
+The final six months of the project also involved a series of forums and other public conversations for practitioners, funders, researchers and other interested folk to engage with the project’s findings, and explore ways to better support and develop the Live Art sector in future.

-The Live Art in Scotland project is led by Dr Steve Greer at the University of Glasgow, joined by Dr Bryony White from January 2022 as the project’s Research Assistant.
+The Live Art in Scotland project is led by Dr Steve Greer at the University of Glasgow, joined by Dr Bryony White from January-July 2022 as the project’s Research Assistant.
 You can read more about our work and backgrounds here.